 - 3.7 The Cheshire East Local Plan Strategy (LPS) was adopted on the 21 July 2017 and this is the strategic plan for the borough.
 Relevant policies include: - Policy SD 1: Sustainable Development in Cheshire East.
-This policy states that development should wherever possible, support the health, safety, social and cultural well-being of residents, contribute towards the equality and social inclusion through positive cooperation with the local community and provide locally distinct, high quality, well designed environments. - Policy SD 2: Sustainable Development Principles.
-This policy states that development is expected to contribute positively to an area's character and identity and be socially inclusive and integrate into the local community. - Policy SC 3: Health and Well-Being.
+This policy states that development should wherever possible, support the health, safety, social and cultural well-being of residents, contribute towards the equality and social inclusion through positive cooperation with the local community and provide locally distinct, high quality, well designed environments.
+The policy also encourages use of appropriate technogies to reduce carbon emissions. - Policy SD 2: Sustainable Development Principles.
+This policy states that development is expected to contribute positively to an area's character and identity and be socially inclusive and integrate into the local community.
+The policy also states that proposals should be resilient to climate change and minimuse energy use. - Policy SC 3: Health and Well-Being.
 This policy promotes good housing design, ensuring that the layout and use of new development is appropriate and compatible with an area. - Policy SC 4: Residential Mix.
 In order to support mixed, balanced and inclusive communities, provision should be made for a variety of housing tenures, types and sizes. - Policy SE 1: Design.
 This policy states that development proposals should make a positive contribution to their surroundings, ensuring an appropriate level of privacy for new and existing residential properties, provide appropriate external storage and waste storage. - Policy SE 12: Pollution, Contamination and Land Instability.
 The policy states that development should not have a harmful or cumulative impact upon noise or any other pollution which would adversely affect amenity. - Policy C0 1: Sustainable Travel and Transport.
+This policy encourages the provision of secure cycle parking facilities in new developments. - Policy C0 2: Enabling Business Growth through Transport Infrastructure.
+This policy states that recharging points should be provided for electric/hybrid vehicles in major development proposals.
+For residential development, where there is a clear and compelling justification to manage the road network, proposals should adhere to the adopted Cheshire East Council parking standards for cars and bicycles in Appendix C.

-This policy encourages the provision of secure cycle parking facilities in new developments. - Appendix C: Parking Standards.
-Appendix C sets out the minimum parking standards that the council will apply to new developments, including small houses in multiple occupation (Use Class C4).
+• Appendix C: Parking Standards.
+Appendix C sets out the minimum car and cycle parking standards that the Council will apply to new developments, including small houses in multiple occupation (Use Class C4).
 For larger HMOs (Use Class Sui Generis) individual assessments will be made based on use.